 You must comply with all applicable health and safety legislation to ensure the health, safety and welfare of the participants and anyone else involved .

-You must ensure a qualified First Aider is present or available to administer First Aid where appropriate.
-You should be made aware of any medical conditions and/or allergies which participants may suffer from before the course starts, in case of an emergency situation.
+You must ensure a qualified First Aider is present or available to administer first aid where appropriate.
+You should be made aware of any medical conditions and/or allergies that participants may suffer from before the course starts in case of an emergency situation.